KushalRoyChowdhury/ChatBuddy/README.md

 ChatBuddy is more than just a simple chatbot.
 It's packed with advanced features designed for power users and developers.

 -   **🖼️ Image Sharing**: Upload and discuss images directly in the chat.
 The AI can understand and analyze the content of your images, opening up new possibilities for visual-based conversations.

+-   **📂 File Sharing**: Share documents and text files (`PDF`, `TXT`, `DOCX`, etc.) with the Advanced Model.
+The AI can read and analyze the content of your files, making it perfect for summarizing documents, answering questions about reports, or analyzing data.

+-   **🎨 Image Generation**: Create stunning 1024x1024 images from your text descriptions.
+Bring your ideas to life with the power of AI-driven image synthesis, perfect for creative projects, brainstorming, or just for fun.

 -   **🧠 Dual AI Models**: Seamlessly switch between two powerful models:
     -   **Basic Model (`gemma-3-27b-it`)**: A fast and capable model perfect for general conversation, quick tasks and Role-Plays.